Alynder/Cisco_Tools/README.md

 -------------------------------------

+_Note: I do have an inventory script for these but there's too many properitary work things in it to just drop it out in the open.
+I'll be adding it at a later time with less stuff in it.

 Each of these is using network cli the suggested set up for the inventor log in is below.
 I dropped in a timeout due to some of the commands/functions taking a decent amount of time that being said you don't want it to automatically timeout.
 The base time out will always be 10.